June 27 — July 19, 2025

 Exhausted.
 Sunburned.
 Already planning the next one.

-Fly home.
-You leave Peru exhausted, sunburned, and already planning the next one.
-18 days.
+11:05 AM Ryanair flight FR1527 from Barcelona to Malta.
+2 hours 15 minutes.
+Land at 1:20 PM.
+You're home.
+You leave this adventure exhausted, sunburned, and already planning the next one.
+23 days.
+3 countries.
+5 flights.
 7 adrenaline activities.
 5,200m altitude conquered.
 Hundreds of sea lions witnessed.
 One legendary bungee jump.
 Countless pisco sours consumed.
-This wasn't just a trip β this was the most epic adventure of your damn lives.
-Until next time, you absolute legends. π£
+This wasn't just a trip — this was the most epic adventure of your damn lives.
+Until next time, you absolute legends. 💣

-You've just completed one of the most epic 18-day itineraries Peru has to offer.
+You've just completed one of the most epic 23-day itineraries spanning 3 countries.
 You're now officially more interesting than 99% of people.
+Welcome home, legends.

 The numbers don't lie.
 This trip is absolutely STACKED.